adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

 - A progressively-built app mirroring the book: a Datasync **server** (`azd`-deployable, EF Core / Azure SQL), a **.NET MAUI** client, plus a **Blazor** client and an **Azure Functions** project introduced in their respective chapters.
-- Proposed layout: chapter-aligned snapshots (e.g., `samples/chapter1`, `samples/chapter3`,
-  …) so readers can start at any chapter — preserving the first edition's "code per chapter" affordance.
-(Alternative: one evolving solution with git tags per chapter.)
+- Layout: **chapter-aligned snapshots, each with a `before` and `after` state** (e.g., `samples/chapter1/before` and `samples/chapter1/after`), so readers can start at any chapter and compare the starting point to the finished result — preserving the first edition's "code per chapter" affordance.

 # Production / tooling notes